Aki78/AirportHeistGroup3MetropoliaProject/README.md

     -short start-up time
     -30fps
     -no freezing
-    -the game will be in real time
-    -AI will be used
-    -the game will be playable online from anywhere for anyone.
+    -the game will be in real time, instead of turn-based -interpol will be trained with machine learning -server will be set up remotely so the game will be playable online for anyone, anywhere

 [Back to top](#airport-heist)